ATOM is managed by a team of volunteers drawn from the science, education and business community in and around Abingdon-on-Thames, Oxfordshire.

 Jeremy Thomas

-Jeremy Thomas is Co-ordinator of the Abingdon Science Partnership and a Physics teacher at Abingdon School.
+After many years supporting ATOM Festival and organising collaborative events with Abingdon School, Jeremy Thomas has moved to Portsmouth and continues to help us reach out beyond the confines of Oxfordshire.
 Before becoming a teacher he was involved in ocean wave forecasting research at The Met Office and was a remote sensing scientist at the British Antarctic Survey.
 He is an IOP Physics Coach, a member of the Education Group of the Association for Science Education and sits on the Education Committee of the Royal Meteorological Society.
-He has been responsible for organising schools and family events for the Festival since 2017.

 Stephen Clarke